-These Alpine axes also fulfill an important role in being perfect introductory axes for beginners, having three of the most important features you want in an axe when starting out, being cheap, strong …. and cheap.
+These Alpine axes also fulfil an important role in being perfect introductory axes for beginners, having three of the most important features you want in an axe when starting out, being cheap, strong …. and cheap.
 A solid Alpine axe will get most climbers up any route they wish, although you usually find above grade IV a more technical pick will make things a little less exciting.

 The shaft of a good axe should be thin but strong, with a low profile, tough rubber grip, allowing easy plunging and removal.
-As with technical tools, huge rubber gripped models are more tiring to hold when wearing gloves, and are damaged more easily by crampons.
+As with technical tools, huge rubber gripped models are more tiring to hold when wearing gloves and are damaged more easily by crampons.
 The repeated sliding in and out of a shaft will be made harder or easier depending on the above factors, and because you may find yourself doing this many thousands of times, a crucial point in choosing what axe to buy.
-There are quite a few axes on the market now with curved shafts designed to increase such things as shear resitance, and make it easier to stow when walking.
-In reality I think these designs, although looking a bit more technical, don’t really off that big an advantage and I wouldn’t let this effect your choice.
+There are quite a few axes on the market now with curved shafts designed to increase such things as shear resistance, and make it easier to stow when walking.
+In reality, I think these designs, although looking a bit more technical, don’t really off that big an advantage and I wouldn’t let this affect your choice.

-The shape of the headset of an axe, the point were the pick is joined to the axe, is critical to hand comfort, as the axe will spend a great deal of time being held in this position.
+The shape of the headset of an axe, the point where the pick is joined to the axe, is critical to hand comfort, as the axe will spend a great deal of time being held in this position.
 Holding the headset in both right and left hands, there should be no sharpness, aggressive teeth or edges.
 These will only damage gloves and give blisters.
 If your heading somewhere really cold, or find you have problems with hand comfort, try rapping duck tape around the headset to add a bit of insulation.